equitablegrowth/Playfair/README.md

 ## Tutorial

 I've created a short tutorial that should help you figure out the basics of Playfair.
-You can find it on my website, here: <placeholder>
+Click here to view the tutorial.

+You can try out Playfair online too (loading, saving, and theming are all disabled).
+Take a look here.